tyrauber/mongodb-rails3-tutorial/README.md

 	key :key_name, :numeric=> true

+### Indexing

+To improve the performance of querying in MongoDB, use indexing.
+Indexing is defined in: config/intitializers/database.rb

+To index a single key, for example, title in our movie model, we'd do the following:

+	Movie.ensure_index(:title)

+To ensure uniqueness, we would add the ":unique => true" option:

+	Movie.ensure_index(:title, :unique => true)

+To index multiple keys, for example, genre and title:

+	 Movie.ensure_index([[:genre, 1], [:title, -1]], :unique => true)

+The 1 determines an ascending sort order, while the -1 determines a descending sort order.

 ### Model Associations

 In a relational database like MySQL, you may have One-to-Many or Many-to-Many assocaitions, through the use of 'belongs_to', 'many' and 'one' declarations.
 In a relational database, you could query these associations through a join.
 MongoDB doesn't have joins.